New Year, New Rhythms, and the Gift of Revelation: Knowing God

 Father, the hour has come; glorify your Son that the Son may glorify you, since you have given him authority over all flesh, to give eternal life to all whom you have given him.
 And this is eternal life, that they know you, the only true God, and Jesus Christ whom you have sent (John 17:3)..

 Lay hold of the fact that God makes it possible for you to know him—the only true God, sent by the Father, Jesus Christ.
-If you are new to the Bible and are not sure where to start, in this post, I suggest setting aside seven minutes a day to sit at the feet of Jesus and read or listen to the Bible—start by reading five psalms and one proverb each day and keep track of your discoveries and then, tell people what you see.
+If you are new to the Bible and are not sure where to start, in this post, I suggest setting aside seven minutes a day to sit at the feet of Jesus and read or listen to the Bible.
+Start with five psalms and one proverb each day and keep track of your discoveries.
+Along the way, tell people what you see.

 Thank you Lord God for the gift and capacity to know you.
 Thank you for seeing us, for not just hearing, but for listening to our cries.
 As we sit at your feet today, speak to us, guide us, comfort, and help us to recognize you along the way.